martkir/dex-prices-syve/README.md

 - Token prices are given for every token traded in the top 3000 DEX pools.
 - Top DEX pools include Uniswap-V2, Uniswap-V3 and SushiSwap

+**Contact:**

+For any questions feel free to send me a DM on Twitter: https://twitter.com/martkiro

 # Examples

 Each one of the below examples is a cURL request but you can use any other client too.
 Just copy paste into your terminal.
 No API key needed.